awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ts-as-instancelaunchfailure.md

 + **Cause**: The Spot maximum price in your request is lower than the Spot price for the instance type that you selected\.
 + **Solution**: Submit a new request with a higher Spot maximum price \(possibly the On\-Demand price\)\.
 Previously, the Spot price you paid was based on bidding\.
 Today, you pay the current Spot price\.
 By setting your maximum price higher, it gives the Amazon EC2 Spot service a better chance of launching and maintaining your required amount of capacity\.

-## Invalid device name upload\.
+## Invalid device name <device name> / Invalid device name upload\.
 Launching EC2 instance failed\.<a name="ts-as-instancelaunchfailure-8"></a>
-+ **Cause**: The block device mappings in your launch template or launch configuration might contain block device names that are not available or currently not supported\.
++ **Cause 1**: The block device mappings in your launch template or launch configuration might contain block device names that are not available or currently not supported\.
 + **Solution**:

+  1. Verify which device names are available for your specific instance configuration\.
+For more details on device naming, see [Device names on Linux instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/device_naming.html) in the *Amazon EC2 User Guide for Linux Instances*\.

+  1. Manually create an Amazon EC2 instance that is not part of the Auto Scaling group and investigate the problem\.
+If the block device naming configuration conflicts with the names in the Amazon Machine Image \(AMI\), the instance will fail during launch\.
+For more information, see [Block device mappings](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/block-device-mapping-concepts.html) in the *Amazon EC2 User Guide for Linux Instances*\.

-  1. Use the [describe\-volumes](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-volumes.html) command to see how the volumes are exposed to the instance\.
+  1. After you confirm that your instance launched successfully, use the [describe\-volumes](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-volumes.html) command to see how the volumes are exposed to the instance\.

   1. Create a new launch template or launch configuration using the device name listed in the volume description\.